Community Power Works Impact

 - Creating nearly 215,000 hours of work performed by 1,093 people, including 892 contractors and energy auditors.

 - Partnering with local contractors - 92% are Puget Sound-based businesses.

 - Partnering with small businesses - all home contractors are businesses with fewer than 50 employees.
 Over one-third are women, minority, veteran, or employee-owned.

 Is Community Power Works done?

-We're getting close.
-While 78% of our grant funding has been spent or committed to projects so far, Community Power Works will continue to test new models, provide innovative financing opportunities, and boost demand for energy efficiency upgrades through September 2013.
+While 93% of our grant funding has been spent or committed to projects so far, Community Power Works will continue to test new models, provide innovative financing opportunities, and boost demand for energy efficiency upgrades.

 As of October 31, 2013:

 TOTAL GRANT FUNDING: $20,000,000